 Ready to learn how to start a cleaning business in Texas?
 This guide covers everything from choosing a business structure to getting the necessary permits and licenses.
 Let’s dive into the steps to make your business a success.
+It is crucial to separate business and personal finances for proper income reporting and tax documentation.

 Key Takeaways